CaptainCode2024/StoryCrafter/README.md

 # StoryCrafter

-**StoryCrafter** is an interactive storytelling application that generates unique stories based on user input, powered by AI.
+**StoryCrafter** is an interactive storytelling app that generates unique stories based on user input, powered by AI.

 ![StoryCrafter Cover](CoverImage/cover.png)